Home > When to visit? > Where to stay? > Costs >24 hours > 3 Days > 1 Week > Day trips > Beaches > Museums

 Children in Lisbon and Portugal stay up very late, and it is not uncommon to see children in restaurants past 10pm.
 The evening meal is usually started from 7-8pm.

 Many visitors to Lisbon do not realise that there are glorious beaches just a short train ride from the centre of the city.
 Many of these beaches are ideal for families and offer soft golden sands and calm, clean sea waters which are supervised by lifeguards.
 The most easily accessible beaches are on the stretch of coastline between Lisbon and Cascais and are served by the regional railway that departs from Cais do Sodre train station.

 The great beaches near Lisbon

 Lisbon Oceanarium is considered as one of the best aquariums in Europe and is a place that will simply enthral children.
-Lisbon aquarium is known as the Oceanarium as the four huge tanks represent the different oceanic regions of the world and each one is crammed full with marine life. .
+Lisbon aquarium is known as the Oceanarium as the four huge tanks represent the different oceanic regions of the world and each one is teeming with exciting marine life.

 The Lisbon Oceanarium is great for children